mortezahaji/Landscape-Project/index.md

 <body>
-    <h1>The 3D visualization of the Stouffer sum of predicted z-scores for specific pathways (Fig 4)</h1>
+    <h1>The 3D visualization of the Stouffer sum of predicted z-scores for specific pathways</h1>
     <h2>

   </h2>